exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-7.md

 2. Create a story chapter that requires the first chapter to be unlocked.
 3. Implement a new singular upgrade that resets the quaternary timer.

-### Aftermath
+## Aftermath

 Today, we have learned about what makes a theory silly and polished, with a story, goals to achieve, and proper Quality of Life™ improvements.
 Thank you for participating in this ritual.
-Don't forget to give your offerings to Iosui, and I hope you will join us another week for more advanced rituals.
+Don't forget to give your offerings to **Iosui**, and I hope you will join us another week for more advanced rituals.

 Meanwhile, the source code after today's work can be found here.
 This code does not contain solutions to assignments.